Which Celebrity Bride Are You? Here Comes the Quiz!

 1. a=1, b=2, c=3

 Congratulations, you're Beyoncé!
-You married your partner in crime, the love of your life, the Jay to your Bey, seven years after you first met at your apartment building in New York—and even though you're a big, huge star, you didn't show anyone what your dress looked like until 2011.
-But in addition to wanting to maintain your privacy, maybe you just weren't that in love with the gown, which you wore because your mom made it...?
+You married your partner in crime, the love of your life, the Jay to your Bey, in 2008—and even though you're a big, huge star, you didn't show anyone what your dress looked like until 2011!
+But in addition to wanting to maintain your privacy, maybe you just weren't that excited about the gown, which you wore because your mom made it...?

 "She was so sweet to let me do that," Tina Knowles said on Today in 2016.
 "She came back later one day and she said, 'You know, when my daughter gets married, I'm going to let her pick out her own dress.'
 Maybe she wasn't so excited about it at the time, but she's a sweetheart."